 The cart options give you a choice on how to accept payments from your customers.
 In the Manage Content area, click on the Shopping Cart Options button to reveal all three solutions.

 The multi-product checkout is listed under the Cart with Checkout box.
-This requires you to setup your payment methods such as Paypal prepaid in the catalog.
-It allows customers to place multiple items in their cart and checkout with the specified payment option with small fees.
-Start with Paypal credit payment system to send and receive money by connecting to credit cards to your account.
+This requires you to setup your payment methods such as Paypal with login in the catalog.
+It allows customers to place multiple items in their cart and checkout with the specified payment option with small fees..

 Upon selection, the system automatically sends you to the PayPal and credit card setup page, which is covered in the Managing Your Checkout section of this tutorial.